snowplow-archive/snowplow.github.com/_posts/2014-12-16-introducing-self-describing-thrift.md

 new TDeserializer.deserialize(sniffer, byteArray)
 {% endhighlight %}

-If the schema field is not set, the Thrift is not self-describing, so we deserialize it and handle it with the assumption that it was generated using the version 0 of the SimpleEvent class.
+If the schema field is not set, the Thrift is not self-describing, so we deserialize it and handle it with the assumption that it was generated using the version 0 of the `SimpleEvent` class.
 Otherwise, the schema field tells us exactly which class to use.
-Here is some Scala code which can handle all three versions of the SnowplowRawEvent:
+Here is some Scala code which can handle all three versions of the `SimpleEvent`:

 {% highlight scala %}
 import com.snowplowanalytics.snowplow.Sniffer